nokia/danm/user-guide.md

 #### DANM IPAM
 DANM includes a fully generic and very flexible IPAM module in-built into the solution.
 The usage of this module is seamlessly integrated together with all the natively supported CNI plugins (DANM's IPVLAN, Intel's SR-IOV, and the CNI project's reference MACVLAN plugins); as well as with any other CNI backend fully adhering to the v0.3.1 CNI standard!

-The main feature of DANM's IPAM is that it's fully integrated into DANM's network management APIs through the attributes called "cidr", "allocation_pool", and "net6".
+The main feature of DANM's IPAM is that it's fully integrated into DANM's network management APIs through the attributes called "cidr", "allocation_pool", "net6", and "allocation_pool_v6".
 Therefore users of the module can easily configure all aspects of network management by manipulating solely dynamic Kubernetes API objects!

 This native integration also enables a very tempting possibility. **As IP allocations belonging to a network are dynamically tracked *within the same API object***, it becomes possible to define:
 * discontinuous subnets 1:1 mapped to a logical network
 * **cluster-wide usable subnets** (instead of node restricted sub CIDRs)

-Network administrators can simply put the CIDR, and the allocation pool into the network object.
-Whenever a Pod is instantiated or deleted **on any host within the cluster**, DANM simply updates the allocation record belonging to the network through the Kubernetes API before provisioning the chosen IP to the Pod's interface.
+Network administrators can simply provision their desired CIDRs, and the allocation pools into the network object.
+Whenever a Pod is instantiated or deleted **on any host within the cluster**, DANM  updates the respective allocation record belonging to the network through the Kubernetes API before provisioning the chosen IP to the Pod's interface.

 The flexible IPAM module also allows Pods to define the IP allocation scheme best suited for them.
 Pods can ask dynamically allocated IPs from the defined allocation pool, or can ask for one, specific, static address.
 The application can even ask DANM to forego the allocation of any IPs to their interface in case a L2 network interface is required.

+DANM IPAM is capable of handling 8 million -that's right!- IP allocations per network object, IPv4, and IPv6 mixed.
+If this is still not enough to impress you, we honestly don't know what else you might need from your IPAM!
+So please come, and tell us :)

 ##### Using IPAM with static backends
 While using the DANM IPAM with dynamic backends is mandatory, netadmins can freely choose if they want their static CNI backends to be also integrated to DANM's IPAM; or they would prefer these interfaces to be statically configured by another IPAM module.
 By default the "ipam" section of a static delegate is always configured from the CNI configuration file identified by the network's NetworkID parameter.